kyteidev/kyteidev/README.md

 - 👋 Hi, I’m kytei.
-- 👀 I am a Python and C++ dev.
-I can also code HTML, CSS, a bit of JS, and Java.
+- 👀 I am a web dev, but I also code Rust.
+I can also code Python, C++, and Java.
 - 🌱 I’m currently working on Penguin Client (Minecraft PVP Client) and flux code editor. [repo](https://github.com/kyteidev/FluxEditor)

 "The first step to acceptance is denial" -me 2023